Frequently Asked Questions

 Parents: Who can attend with the child?

 Parent Involvement: Do parents attend every week?
 When does parent education happen?
 Do parents work in the classroom?
-What other expectations are there for parents?
+What are the other expectations of parents?

 - Parents attend each week with their child(ren).